mercadopago/devsite-docs/guides/mp-point/integration-api/refund-processing.en.md

 ```

 ## Process your refund intent
-Once the refund intent has been created, you can obtain it from your Point device by pressing on the key to start the transaction (in the case of Point Plus and Point Pro 2 the **green button** and, in the case of the Point Smart, the digital button **Update**).
+Once the refund intent has been created, you can obtain it from your Point device.
+To start the transaction, press on the corresponding key: in the case of Point Plus and Point Pro 2 the **green button** and, in the case of the Point Smart, the digital button **Update**.

 ## Check the status of your refund intent
-If you want to know the status of a particular refund intent, you can [check its current status](/developers/en/reference/integrations_api/_point_integration-api_refund_refundintentid/get) using the `id` that you received in the response when creating it.
+If you want to know the status of a particular refund intent, you can [check its current status](/developers/en/reference/integrations_api/_point_integration-api_refund_refundintentid/get) using the `ID` that you received in the response when creating it.

-Remember that `id` and status of the refund intent (for example, *7f25f9aa-eea6-4f9c-bf16-a341f71ba2f1*) are not the same as `id` of the payment and status of the refund (for example, *65412345*).
+Remember that `ID` and status of the refund intent (for example, *7f25f9aa-eea6-4f9c-bf16-a341f71ba2f1*) are not the same as `ID` of the payment and status of the refund (for example, *65412345*).
 In this case, you will be trying to obtain the details of an attempt.

 > WARNING
 >